The Big Myth You're Made To Believe About Dairy & Clear Skin

 Advertisement

 What's the actual effect of dairy alternatives (specifically those high in sugar) on skin?
 Kelly says our body's response to high blood sugar levels is to release the hormone insulin.
-Dr. Mahto added that this then causes a spike in androgen (or male) hormones, which can drive acne.
-Of course, Dr. Mahto emphasizes that no food is 'good' or 'bad' and that demonizing dairy alternatives is not the answer at all; rather, we should be mindful and look at diet as a whole.
-"A splash of oat milk in your coffee if you are acne-prone is probably fine, as acne is multifactorial and is rarely caused by diet alone," said Dr. Mahto.
+Dr Mahto added that this then causes a spike in androgen (or male) hormones, which can drive acne.
+Of course, Dr Mahto emphasises that no food is 'good' or 'bad' and that demonising dairy alternatives is not the answer at all; rather, we should be mindful and look at diet as a whole.
+"A splash of oat milk in your coffee if you are acne-prone is probably fine, as acne is multifactorial and is rarely caused by diet alone," said Dr Mahto.
 But if you're consuming oat milk or sugary dairy alternatives in high quantities, such as in smoothies or a glass full very regularly, she suggested it might be worth rethinking the product you've settled on.

 These are the best dairy alternatives for your skin